smarts-project/smarts-project.github.io/_pages/main-page.md

 Autonomous Driving (AD) is the next frontier of artificial intelligence and machine learning.
 Intending to further research in AD, we invite you to participate in a competition organised by Huawei Technologies Ltd. in autonomous decision making.

-Accelerate your future
-There are two separate tracks in the competition.
-Track 1 is focused on single-agent multi-lane cruising, Track 2 is focused on multi-agent safe driving.
-Your goal is to design an autonomous algorithm that is capable of driving safely and efficiently across a variety of simulated maps containing numerous tasks, such as merging, intersections, high-ways, and many others.
-We offer such scenarios through a simulator that emulates real-world traffic at a variety of granularity levels.
+The goal for the agent is to drive as quickly and safely as possible from the start to destination amid background traffic.
+Scenarios are created from real-world data and represent many typical driving tasks, including cruising, merging, overtaking, unprotected left turns, turns at unsignalized intersections, and following another vehicle.

+There are two tracks in the competition.

+**Track 1**: The participants are free to use any method and training data they like to develop their solutions.

+**Track 2**: The partcipants are only allowed to train their methods on the offline datasets.

+**Bonus task**: Track 1 includes a *fast adaptation task*.
+The goal is to learn from a small sample of new tasks.
+To test this, the submissions that selected to participate in this task will be trained on a small unseen dataset.

-Winners will be announced in a ceremony, where cash prize will be provided with the winner certificate.
-You will also get the chance to teach us all about your innovations in a spot-light talk during the event.
+Winners in each track will receive cash prizes and will get a chance to present their innovative solutions during the virtual ceremony.

 Let’s get these cars moving!